And the same thing goes for books. (Or essays, if you're not a writer and just a student who wants to pass. We all are though, aren't we?)

 A great example is Little Fires Everywhere, which refers to the fire Izzy sets her house on as well as the various conflicts among the residents of Shaker Heights.

 Sometimes going over-the-top or thinking too much will just uselessly overcomplicate things.
-Foreshadow is simple, but is enough to make you understand what the book is mostly about.
+Foreshadow is simple yet enough to make you understand what the book is mostly about.

 Another example is War Horse - a book about a horse amidst Word War I. Maybe the title you need is as simple as Goldilocks and the Three Bears.

-There's also this cool book title generator I found, which could double as a writing prompts generator too.
+There's also this cool book title generator I found, which could double as a writing prompt generator too.
 (The titles are great; go check them out!)

-And these are the main methods I use when trying to come up for a title for basically anything.
+And these are the main methods I use when trying to come up with a title for basically anything.
 I hope it helped!